SepehrMohammady/LedgerWell/README.md

 4. Create custom currencies with manual exchange rates
 5. Manage and delete custom currencies

+### Data Export
+1. Go to "Settings" tab
+2. Scroll to "Data Management" section
+3. Tap "Export to Excel" button
+4. Review export statistics and confirm
+5. Excel file will be created and shared automatically
+6. Each account becomes a separate sheet with all transactions

 ## API Integration

 The app uses [ExchangeRate-API](https://exchangerate-api.com/) for fetching live currency exchange rates.
 The API is free and doesn't require authentication for basic usage.